Add to Collection

 Go to Collections

 This Enfrijoladas recipe is filled with shredded cooked chicken but sometimes are filled with chorizo or just a couple of spoons of crumbled fresh cheese.
 This is a basic recipe that you could adjust to suit your own taste.
 Please, read the cooking notes; you will be glad you did.

-- 2 ½ cups of cooked pinto or black beans with their broth
+- 2 ½ cups cooked pinto or black beans with some of their cooking liquid

-- 2 cups of cooked shredded chicken or 3 cooked chorizos
+- 2 cups cooked shredded chicken 6 oz cooked chorizos

 - 2 avocado leaves slightly toasted in a skillet or comal optional